jacobecox/templates/redis/versions/2.1.0/README.md

 ### Accessing redis

 Workloads are allowed to access Redis based on the `firewallConfig` you specify.
-You can learn more about in our [documentation](https://docs.controlplane.com/reference/workload#internal).
+You can learn more about it in our [documentation](https://docs.controlplane.com/reference/workload#internal).

 #### Option 1: